Start your new Mechanic career today. Find a school near you!

 Now and then, you may find yourself servicing vehicles on roadsides or other worksites.
 Also unchanged since those good old days: your work schedule.
 It’s full time, plus overtime, plus evenings, plus weekends.
 Of course, it won’t be all these all the time, but if you aren’t interested in a demanding work schedule, this isn’t the career for you.

-According to the BLS, the median annual wage for diesel service technicians and mechanics in 2018 was $47,350; that means half of these workers made more, half made less.
+According to the BLS, the average annual wage for diesel service technicians and mechanics in 2023 was $59,920, with the top 10 percent earning $82,430 or more.

 While plenty in this career, after graduating high school, will learn on the job over three or four years, more and more employers prefer technicians who have completed some type of postsecondary training—and have earned certification.